Jazan Province: Saudi era

-After the founding King Abdulaziz reclaimed the rule of Riyadh and established the Kingdom, the King led unification campaigns throughout the Arabian Peninsula.
-At the time, the region of Jazan and Tihamat-Aseer southwest of the Arabian Peninsula was subject to a local chiefdom ruled by one of its dynasties, the Idrisids in the Emirate of Asir.
+After the founding, King Abdulaziz reclaimed the rule of Riyadh and established the Kingdom, whereupon the King led unification campaigns throughout the Arabian peninsula.
+At the time, the regions of Jazan and Tihamat-Aseer in the southwest of the Arabian peninsula formed a chiefdom ruled by a dynasty known as the Idrisids, in the Emirate of Asir.
 The Treaty of Makkah (1926) was concluded between the founding king and the region’s ruler, al-Hassan al-Idrisi, on October 21, 1926.
-Under the treaty, the territory came under the mandate of King Abdulaziz and was so for four years, until the treaty was annulled by the Idrisid rulers.
-Consequently, the founding King sent his troops to recapture the territory, and al-Hassan al-Idrisi ceded his rule in 1930; thus, Jazan was the last region of the Arabian Peninsula to join Saudi rule.
+Under the treaty, the territory came under the mandate of King Abdulaziz and remained so for four years, until the treaty was annulled by the Idrisid rulers.
+Consequently, the founding King sent troops to recapture the territory, and al-Hassan al-Idrisi ceded his rule in 1930; thus, Jazan was the last region of the Arabian peninsula to join Saudi rule.

 Geography

 The province divides into three parts.